seawolf42/lessons/circuitpython/class_materials/setup_board.md

 1. Your computer should now show a drive called `CPLAYBOOT`
 1. Drag the file you downloaded onto the `CPLAYBOOT` drive
 1. Watch as a couple lights flash and the board re-mounts as `CIRCUITPY`
+1. [Download the Adafruit_CircuitPython_Bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases) and save it locally to wherever you usually save downloads
+    * Pick the correct one by matching the release number in the filename (like `4.x`) to the release number of Circuit Python that you downloaded above
+1. Unzip the bundle
+1. Copy replace the `lib` folder on your CPX board with the `lib` folder from the unpacked zip file

 ![green sticky note](images/sticky-note-green.png)